projekt-wolkenschloss/wolkenschloss/testing/README.md

 # Start the VM
 SCENARIO="<scenario-name>"
-cd scenarios/qemu-"$SCENARIO" && quickemu --vm quickemu.conf
+cd scenarios/qemu-"$SCENARIO" && quickemu --vm quickemu.conf --keyboard_layout de_de

 # Connect to the VM.
 When the ISO was created with preconfigured SSH, use that.
 ssh -o "StrictHostKeyChecking=no" -p 22220 -i ~/.ssh/<KEY> nixos@localhost